lexide/lazy-boy/README.md

 ```

 Installation will include [Puzzle-DI] and [ProForma] as dependencies, which have plugins that LazyBoy requires, so you
-will need to enable those when asked or by adding the following to `composer.json`.
+will need to enable those when asked.

+You will also need to whitelist LazyBoy for use with ProForma in Puzzle-DI.
+Both steps can be done by adding the following
+config to `composer.json`:

 ```json
 {